mainmatter/mainmatter.com/_posts/2020-01-19-how-to-over-engineer-a-static-page.md

 topic: javascript
 bio: 'Founding Director of simplabs, author of Ember Simple Auth'
 description:
-  'Marco Otte-Witte explains how we spent an unreasonable amount of time and energy into rebuilding simplabs.com and optimizing it for maximum performance.'
+  'Marco Otte-Witte on how we rebuilt simplabs.com and optimized it for maximum performance leveraging static pre-rendering and client-side rehydration, advanced bundling and caching and service workers.'
 og:
   image: /assets/images/posts/2020-01-19-how-to-over-engineer-a-static-page/og-image.png
 ---